-Asher said Colorado Legal Services has seen increased need for legal aid for collection actions, bankruptcies, foreclosures and getting public benefits, all poverty-related issues exacerbated by the pandemic.
+Asher said Colorado Legal Services anticipates increased need for legal aid for collection actions, bankruptcies, foreclosures and getting public benefits, all poverty-related issues exacerbated by the pandemic.

 “It’s right now more than eviction defense and domestic violence, as important and voluminous as those two areas of legal need are,” he said.
-“We still don’t meet [all] the need in any of those areas,” but he added the fundraising gives Colorado Legal Services flexibility for providing services in myriad areas of law.
+“We still don’t meet [all] the need in any of those areas, but it does give us greater flexibility in meeting critical legal needs in many more areas.”

 Poole added money raised by the Legal Aid Foundation could also be used to fill gaps left by funding cuts from the state legislature.
 For the current fiscal year that started July 1, Colorado’s legislature cut $500,000 from the Family Violence Justice Fund grant program.

-“In addition to addressing essential areas of need that aren’t allowed with the state money, it could also be used to augment state money if the need in those particular areas need more” funding, she said.
+“In addition to addressing essential areas of need that aren’t allowed with the state money, it could also be used to augment state money if the need in those particular areas need more money,” she said.
 The legislature also cut $150,000 from the Eviction Legal Defense Fund’s appropriation, but the fund received an additional $350,000 from the CARES Act.